cognitect-labs/onto/README.md

 ## Entities and Classes

 The core premise is that entities can be found to belong to one or more classes.
-This is different than OO design, where you proscribe class membership at creation time.
+This is different than OO design, where you prescribe class membership at creation time.
 Here an entity may gain or lose classes by virtue of properties and values that are attached to it.